yvon/ask/README.md

 # ask

-A simple CLI tool to interact with LLMs via various APIs.
+A minimalist CLI tool to interact with LLMs.

 ```
-Usage: ask [OPTIONS] [FILES...]
-[PROMPT...]
+Usage: ask [OPTIONS] [PROMPT...]

-Question AI via various providers.
-Include local files into your prompts.

 Arguments:
-  FILES...
-Input files to include in the prompt
   PROMPT...
 Prompt text (can also be provided via stdin)

 Options: